Fernando Rodney: Major leagues

-Rodney made his Major League debut in 2002 at the age of 25 and split his time between the Triple-A Toledo Mud Hens and the Tigers from 2002 to 2005.
+Rodney made his major league debut in 2002 at the age of 25 and split his time between the Triple-A Toledo Mud Hens and the Tigers from 2002 to 2005.

 In 2005, Rodney became the Tigers closer after Troy Percival went down with an arm injury and his replacement, Kyle Farnsworth, was traded at mid-season to the Atlanta Braves.
 He was called up from Toledo after Farnsworth was traded, then settled into the closer role, earning nine saves in 39 total appearances, during which he racked up a 2.86 earned run average.

-When the Tigers signed closer Todd Jones during the 2006 off-season, Rodney was reinserted into a middle relief/setup role.
-Rodney embraced the role as the Tigers proceeded to have their most successful season in recent history.

-On July 3, 2006, at McAfee Coliseum in Oakland, California, Justin Verlander, Joel Zumaya, and Rodney each threw multiple fastballs clocked in at over 100 mph, becoming the first time in MLB history that three pitchers on the same team had done so during one game.
-Rodney was part of the 2006 World Series roster, hid first World Series appearance.
+When the Tigers signed closer Todd Jones before during the 2006 season, Rodney was reinserted into a middle relief/setup role.
+He embraced the role as the Tigers proceeded to have a successful season.
+On July 3, at McAfee Coliseum in Oakland, California, Justin Verlander, Joel Zumaya, and Rodney each threw multiple fastballs clocked in at over 100 mph, becoming the first time in MLB history that three pitchers on the same team had done so during one game.
+Rodney was part of the World Series roster, hid first World Series appearance.
 The Tigers would end up losing the series to the St. Louis Cardinals.

 Rodney started 2008 on the disabled list with shoulder tendinitis.
 He re-joined the big league club in mid-June.
-On July 27, Rodney was announced as the Tigers' new closer, replacing Jones.
+On July 27, Rodney was announced as the Tigers' closer, replacing Jones.
 Rodney was not particularly successful as a closer in 2008, saving only 13 games in 19 opportunities (68%) and pitching to a 4.91 ERA.
 He was much more reliable in 2009, converting 37 of his 38 save opportunities (97%).
-He also led the American League with 65 games finished in 2009.
+He also led the American League (AL) with 65 games finished in 2009.

 Following the 2009 season, Rodney became a free agent.
 The Tigers offered arbitration to Rodney, which he rejected to pursue a multi-year deal.
 He was expected to be one of the more valuable closers on the market because as a "Type B" free agent, he would only cost teams a supplementary draft pick.
 His 1.40 ground ball/fly ball ratio was the highest among free-agent closers.
-Originally, the Baltimore Orioles and Philadelphia Phillies were rumored to be interested in signing Rodney.
+The Baltimore Orioles and Philadelphia Phillies were rumored to be interested in signing Rodney.
 The Los Angeles Angels of Anaheim were also reported to be in serious discussions with his agent.